-Centre County, PA (August 6, 2019) – Ostroff Injury Law is pleased to announce that Louis C. Ricciardi has prevailed in enforcing a major personal injury verdict in a Centre County, PA trial.
+Centre County, PA (August 6, 2019) – Ostroff Godshall Injury and Accident Lawyers is pleased to announce that Louis C. Ricciardi has prevailed in enforcing a major personal injury verdict in a Centre County, PA trial.

 Defendant Waite and Haranin Construction appealed the jury verdict